-The HPRC employs community based participatory research methods in all phases of our work to enhance the relevance of this work to population health and the likelihood of implementation, effectiveness, reach, sustainability, and dissemination.
-Our community partners and collaborators now represent nearly 80 communities and organizations throughout New England.
+The HPRC employs community based participatory research methods in all phases of our work to enhance the relevance to population health and the likelihood of implementation, effectiveness, reach, sustainability, and dissemination.

-We currently have a center-level Community Committee (CC) that oversees and guides core projects with the HPRC.
+Our center-level Community Committee (CC) oversees and guides core projects.
 The CC provides important links to the broader Boston community, other states, and the National Community Committee of the Prevention Research Centers program.
 Members provide general guidance, particularly with respect to issues of communication and dissemination.

-We also have several community committees focused on specific projects or activities.
-These include the Maine-HPRC Steering Committee, the Maine Youth Overweight Collaborative (MYOC) Steering Committee, the Out of School Nutrition and Physical Activity (OSNAP) Research Committee, the Physical Activity Policy Group, and the Scientific Advisory Board.
+We have also organized community committees focused on specific projects or activities, including the Maine-HPRC Steering Committee, the Maine Youth Overweight Collaborative (MYOC) Steering Committee, the Out of School Nutrition and Physical Activity (OSNAP) Research Committee, the Physical Activity Policy Group, and the Scientific Advisory Board.

 Leaders in Health Community Training Program

-In 2011 we started the Leaders in Health Community Training Program in collaboration with Harvard Catalyst and the Boston Collaborative for Food and Fitness.
-The goal of this program was to build the internal capacity of our community partners by providing selected staff with training in community based participatory research methods and nutrition, physical activity, and obesity prevention among children and youth.
+The goal of the Leaders in Health Community Training Program was to build the internal capacity of our community partners by providing selected staff with training in community based participatory research methods and nutrition, physical activity, and obesity prevention among children and youth.

 Youth Task Force

 Our Youth Task Force (YTF) project was comprised of a diverse group of youth in grades 10-12 from schools across Boston.
 Each year the YTF members conducted a research project that built their own research and leadership skills while informing the work of the HPRC and its community partners.